-Detailed Course Description
+v Detailed Course Description

-NURS 8130 is a practicum course focusing on populations of infants, children, adolescents, adults and elderly experiencing health issues requiring public health nursing care and/or rehabilitation services.
-Emphasis is placed on health assessment, health teaching and verifying learning so that illness and injury are prevented and rehabilitation, self-care and health are promoted.
+NURS 8130 is a practicum course focusing on populations of infants, children, adolescents, and adults experiencing health issues requiring public health nursing care, health promotion and/or rehabilitation services.
+Emphasis is placed on health assessment, health teaching and verifying learning so that health and well-being are promoted.
 Students will focus on developing knowledge, skills, and attitudes relevant to the practice of professional nursing in the community.
-Issues such as population health, communicable disease control, immunization principles and practices, school health, family health, telephone health, and clinical decision-making will be discussed.
+Issues such as population health, maternal-child health, communicable disease control, immunization principles and practices, school health, family health, and clinical decision-making will be discussed.

-Evaluation
+v Evaluation